gustavovalverde/micrawl/README.md

 and `markdown`; defaults remain HTML-only.
 If you ask for Markdown, the scraper automatically disables `captureTextOnly` so the DOM is available for a proper conversion.

+Set `driver` to `playwright`, `http`, or `auto` (default `playwright`).
+The HTTP driver skips browser launch for lightweight pages, while `auto` chooses HTTP when the payload is text-only with no DOM requirements and otherwise falls back to Playwright.

 ### Response at a glance